avnerduc/datalake/README.md

 - `report_top_speeds.py`: Produces a report of the 10 fastest vehicles per hour.
 - `EDA.ipynb`: A Jupyter Notebook for EDA
 - `.env` (hidden): Config file, mainly for configuring velocity outlier filtering
+- `simulate_injection.py`: Creates a copy of the Bronze level, and simulates an SQL injection query
+- `sql_injection.py`: Script for detecting SQL injections in bronze data.
+(See below)
+- `check_api_sorting.sh`: A script that verifies that the API returns unsorted entries.

 ### Further consideration
 - Current architecture is batch refresh.